waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Trust the Notepad:** I must trust and follow my own documented solutions.
 Ignoring my notepad after solving the Olivine Lighthouse puzzle was the direct cause of a major navigational loop.
 My documented plans are more reliable than my memory or in-the-moment hypotheses.
 - **Use `stun_npc` Proactively:** When a path is repeatedly blocked by a moving or stationary NPC, I must use the `stun_npc` tool immediately instead of wasting turns recalculating paths.
 This provides a deterministic solution to a variable problem.
 ## LESSONS LEARNED (Recent)
-- **Test All Puzzle Elements:** When solving a puzzle, I must systematically test all interactive elements, even those that appear to be hazards (like pits).
-Committing to a single hypothesis without exploring all variables is a critical error.
-A seemingly negative or dangerous element might be the actual intended path.
+- **Challenge Root Assumptions:** When stuck in a puzzle loop, the root assumption is likely flawed.
+I must aggressively re-verify the foundational belief that led to the current strategy.
+Systematically test all interactive elements, even those that appear to be hazards (like pits), and don't commit to a single hypothesis without exploring all variables.